TosbackCgusBridge-Bot/CGUs-versions/Pjmedia/Privacy Policy.md

 **PJ MEDIA PRIVACY POLICY**

-This policy was last updated May 2013
+This policy was last updated June 2013

 **GENERAL**

-PJ Media, LLC., dba PJMedia, PJTV and Next Generation (“PJM”), is committed to maintaining the privacy of personal information that you provide to us when using www.PJMedia.com, www.PJTV.com and NextGeneration.TV (the “Site” or “Sites”).
+PJ Media, LLC., dba PJMedia, PJTV and Next Generation (“PJM”), is committed to maintaining the privacy of personal information that you provide to us when using www.PJMedia.com, www.PJTV.com and NextGeneration.TV(the “Site” or “Sites”).
 The term Site includes any additional websites we may subsequently implement.
 This Privacy Policy describes how we treat personal information received about you when you visit or become a member of any of our Sites.

 We may make content or services from other websites available to you from links located on the Sites.
 These other websites are not subject to this Privacy Policy.
 We recommend that you review the privacy policy at each such website to determine how that site protects your privacy.